 Explore the eerie ruins of Victoria Settlement, one of two failed British settlements on the Cobourg Peninsula in the Garig Gunak Barlu National Park.

+A group of British soldiers arrived with their families in 1838 and spent 11 years establishing the settlement at Port Essington.
 They built a Governor's residence, which was one of the first elevated houses ever built, a hospital, church, military and married quarters with distinctive round Cornish chimneys.
 Isolation and disease eventually drove the inhabitants out, and the ruins are all that remain.

-The ruins are accessible only by boat and a permit is required to enter the Garig Gunak Barlu National Park.
-Please contact Parks and Wildlife Service for further details, including road access.
+The ruins are accessible only by boat (tours are available, book well in advance) and a permit is required to enter the Garig Gunak Barlu National Park.
+Please contact Parks and Wildlife Commission for further details, including (seasonal) road access - email [email protected]

 At the very top of the Northern Territory in Arnhem Land, the Garig Gunak Barlu National Park is remote and rugged, fringed with magnificent white sand beaches.
-The national park is perfect for trekking, bird watching, walking, fishing, boating and photography.
+The national park is perfect for bird watching, walking, fishing, boating and photography.

 Sign up to receive the latest news, deals and travel information about the Northern Territory.
 Data privacy